 Beginning July 1, 2007, cable operators will be prohibited from leasing digital set-top terminals that integrate security and basic navigation functions.
 In August 2006, the D.C.
 Court of Appeals denied the cable industry's appeal of this integration ban.
 Also in August 2006, on behalf of all cable operators, the National Cable and Telecommunications Association ("NCTA") filed a request for waiver with the FCC until a downloadable security solution is available or after the 2009 digital transition, whichever occurs earlier.
-At present, this and waiver requests filed by other providers were still pending.
+At present, this and certain waiver requests filed by other providers were still pending.
 In January 2007, the FCC denied a waiver request by Comcast Corporation while granting waivers for a small cable operator and Cablevision Systems Corporation.
-Based on the FCC's decision with respect to Comcast, it appears likely that the NCTA's general waiver petition will be denied as will any other waivers that are not limited in time or based on a date-certain changeover to all digital service.
+In May 2007, the FCC granted Charter Communications Inc.'s waiver request citing Charter's severe financial difficulties and it also granted conditional waivers to Millennium Telcom, LLC and GCI Cable, Inc. based on commitments to migrate their systems to all-digital on or before February 17, 2009.
+Based on the FCC's waiver decisions to date, it appears likely that the NCTA's general waiver petition will be denied as will any other waivers that are not limited in time or based on a date-certain changeover to all digital service.
 Comcast has sought review of this decision by the full FCC.
 The impact of the FCC's decisions on us cannot yet be measured and we continue to examine our compliance or waiver options.